MirrorDNA-Reflection-Protocol/MirrorDNA-Standard/WHY_MIRRORDNA.md

 MirrorDNA doesn’t compete with memory infra — it **builds on top**.
 We integrate memory layers like Mem0 while extending them with **sovereign continuity, glyphic law, and reflective verification**.

+The reflection layer validates every stored memory against its lineage record, ensuring that continuity events remain citeable and tamper-evident.
+Memory becomes reliable infrastructure only when coupled with this reflective protocol.

 ---